bunny98/College-OLX-Flutter/README.md

 # College OLX - A Flutter Application

 A local rentals app with streaming notifications and UPI payments integrated, specially designed for International Institute of Information Technology, Naya Raipur.
+Backend microserivces have been written in java using Spring Boot and can be found [here](https://github.com/bunny98/Rentals-Spring-Boot-Microservices).
 State management is done using [Provider Package](https://pub.dev/packages/provider)
 Data is stored and retrived from [Google Firebase](https://firebase.google.com/)